 Contrary to popular belief, French is by no means an obvious or easy language for native English speakers to learn.
-One of the five most widely spoken Romance languages, French has its roots in ancient Rome, while the core of English is derived from a Germanic dialect – the remainder of English coming from a number of disparate strains of languages and cultures.
-While there is overlap, the occasional familiar terms intermingling across the languages, more often than not French and English often end up looking and sounding as different as a croissant and breakfast burrito.
-Luckily, there are a number of excellent web resources to help students become fluent French speakers.
-In this guide, we have hand-picked several of the best.
+Being one of the five most widely spoken Romance languages, French has its roots in ancient Rome, while the core of English is derived from a Germanic dialect – the remainder of English coming from a number of disparate strains of languages and cultures.
+While there is overlap, the occasional familiar terms intermingling across the languages, more often than not French and English end up looking and sounding as different as a croissant and a breakfast burrito.

 Although not very easy to navigate, Project Happy Child offers a comprehensive listing of French words and phrases, including conjugations of the most common verbs.
 For those students who can look past its awkwardness, this is a great resource for French basics.

-At Bonjour de France, students check their comprehension with interactive reading exercises, in difficulty levels from beginner to advanced.
+At Bonjour de France, students check their comprehension with interactive reading exercises, difficulty levels from beginner to advanced.
 A fun way to improve comprehension and usage by playing these student-focused French Crosswords and Tongue Twisters.

 Lonely Planet has an interactive map of the entire country, as well as detailed street guides for all of France’s major cities.